Even if you’re not moving goods directly you may still be exposed to import and export problems via your supply chain.

-UK suppliers importing goods into EU post Brexit will likely need to register for VAT in the member state of importation.
-There may also be requirements to appoint a local fiscal representative.
+UK suppliers importing goods into the EU post Brexit will need to register for VAT in the member state of importation, navigating any requirements to appoint a local fiscal representative.

 As the UK leaves the EU, organisations will need to comply with new rules and have the appropriate shipping documents to clear goods.

-The UK has published the temporary tariff schedules it will enforce if the UK leaves without a deal.
-These will apply to imports into the UK and may create opportunities for organisations importing from outside the EU and countries without existing Free Trade Agreements.
+The UK Government has announced the UK Global Tariff (UKGT) that will replace the EU’s Common External Tariff.
+These are the import tariffs the UK will levy on goods from countries with which it does not have a specific free trade agreement.
+These apply to imports into the UK and may create opportunities for organisations importing from outside the EU and countries without existing Free Trade Agreements.

-You should also explore the possible tariff barriers you will face exporting to international markets.
+In addition to reviewing the impact on imports, you should also explore the possible tariff barriers you may face exporting to international markets.